 - add or create a new category

-- Edit the name, slug, description of the category
+- add, edit and update: the name, slug, description of the category

 - Specify parent and subcategories